 Types of water for weed plants: Soft and hard water

 Basically, there are two main types: soft and hard water.
 Interestingly, their names have nothing to do with how they look or feel.
 Rather, we base the classification on the concentration of minerals that they contain.
 The unit of measurement for this is 1 mg/l of contaminant = 1 ppm.

-We define water that has high content of dissolved minerals as hard.
+We define water that has a high content of dissolved minerals as hard.
 Primarily, hard water contains high calcium and magnesium content.

-To measure its hardness, we look at the how many milligrams of calcium salts there is in a liter of the water.
+To measure its hardness, we look at how many milligrams of calcium salts there is in a liter of the water.
 So, 200-400 mg/L is the range for hard water while 400-550 mg/L is for very hard.

-In general, tap water floats along the range of 170-390 mg/L. While it is not dangerous to humans, consuming this type of water can be harmful to the cannabis.
+In general, tap water floats along the range of 170-390 mg/L. While it is not dangerous to humans, consuming this type of water can be harmful to cannabis.

-Opposite to the hard water, soft water contains very little minerals to none at all.
+Opposite to hard water, soft water contains very little minerals to none at all.
 According to the water hardness scale, less than 150 mg/L is very soft, while 150-200 mg/L is simply soft.

 A good example of soft water is rain, but it eventually becomes filled with various minerals as soon as it hits the ground and runs in the soil.
 In any case, it is one of the best types of water for plants.
 Other great examples are purified, ionized, and distilled water.